 I’m married to a former airline pilot and learned to fly years ago.
-I have written a children’s early chapter book, the first in a series called MELODY’S MUSICAL ADVENTURES.
+I have written a children’s chapter book, first in the MELODY’S MUSICAL ADVENTURES series.
 I’ve written over 2 dozen scripts, from animated to action-adventure.
 I self published, BIKINI HIP REPLACEMENT, a non-fiction ebook about a new method of hip replacement.
 I have an etsy store, antiquesplusmore, and have invented a shower caddy that holds a phone.

 I enjoy reading and writing action-adventures.
 My author heroes are Clive Cussler, Herman Wouk, and James Mitchner.

-CANTAR THE MAGIC GUITAR is first in the MELODY’S MUSICAL ADVENTURES early chapter book series at 5.5K words and a grade 2 reading level.
+CANTAR THE MAGIC GUITAR is first in the MELODY’S MUSICAL ADVENTURES chapter book series at 4400 words and a grade 2 reading level.
 It has been professionally edited.

 CANTAR THE MAGIC GUITAR is a good fit for the Scholastic Branches early chapter book line.
 It is similar to series like TIME JUMPERS or THE SILVER PONY RANCH.
 Comparable TV shows would be THE MAGIC SCHOOL BUS and LITTLE AMADEUS.